20 AWESOME Things To Do In Rarotonga With Kids.

 Sort your accommodation before you arrive so that you are ready to step off that plane; embrace the feeling of that tropical breeze and get ready for an awesome family adventure!

-The local markets are one of the best ways to connect with the friendly locals and get a feel for Rarotonga.
-The vibrant Saturday morning Punanga Nui Markets in Avarua is a must on any trip.
+Local markets are one of the best ways to connect with the friendly locals and get a feel for any new country you are visiting.
+In Rarotonga, the vibrant Saturday morning Punanga Nui Market in Avarua is a must on any trip.

 Opening a coconut at Punanga Nui Markets.
 One of the first things to do in Rarotonga with kids.

-This is one of the best things to do in Rarotonga with kids!
-And the best thing about snorkeling in Rarotonga – even/especially if it’s your first time – is that the entire island is surrounded by a reef.
+Plus, the best thing about snorkelling in Rarotonga – even/especially if it’s your first time – is that the entire island is surrounded by a reef.
 This means, snorkeling with kids is a great option as it’s inside the shallow and safety of the lagoon.

 The best beaches for snorkeling in Rarotonga are: